 Approximately $3.4 million in federal Community Development Block Grant (CDBG) funds are available on an annual basis to cities and counties through the state of Iowa’s Downtown Revitalization program.

 The Downtown Revitalization Fund provides grants to communities for activities contributing to comprehensive revitalization in historic city centers or core downtown areas.
 The program is primarily focused on building façade improvements to privately owned buildings in downtowns.
 Buildings with first floor residential use are prohibited from program participation.
 Work on roofs, for up to 40% of that building’s total costs, is also eligible.

 All incorporated cities and all counties in the State, except those designated as HUD entitlement areas, are eligible to apply for and receive funds under this program.

 To address the slum and blight national objective, the application must document the extent or seriousness of deterioration or blight in the downtown “target” area to be assisted (at least 25% of all structures in the area), illustrating that the proposed activity will alleviate or eliminate at least some of the conditions causing the deterioration or blight.
-A comprehensive, detailed building survey documenting blight, as well as a designating Chapter 403 resolution from the local government applicant, is necessary to meet this national objective.
+A comprehensive, detailed building survey documenting blight, as well as a designating Chapter 403 for Urban Renewal Area resolution from the local government applicant, is necessary to meet this national objective.

 Applicants may apply for funds to improve a number of building facades or for a single, documented iconic building.
 Those applying for funds for a single building must have prior IEDA approval.

 Please contact Ed Basch at 515.348.6208 with questions on program requirements.